foleyb25/AllThingsGreat-Writer/README.md

 This is one of two front-end applications that communicate with our API.
 The front end applications consist of a user-side (what the public user engages with) and a writer-side (what a selected authenticated writer interacts with).
 This is the writer-side application.
 Writer's are able to read blogs, explore reviews, comment on blogs, and rate blogs.

-All Things Great is written in VueJS.
-It uses Vite as a build tool and Tailwind for styling.
+All Things Great front-end applications are written in VueJS.
+They use Vite as a build tool and Tailwind for styling.

 ## Dependencies
 All Things Great API